-Pediatric Stridor
+Pediatric stridor

-Stridor is noisy breathing that is caused by blocked airflow in your child’s windpipe.
+Pediatric stridor (stri·dor) is noisy breathing that is caused by blocked airflow in your child’s windpipe.

 Dallas